“I thought that I didn’t need to come out… But I remember how much other’s stories have helped me in my darkest times to have hope.”

 The Gay Games cheerleaders mostly came from the U.S. to show their skills in Paris.
 But this isn’t your usual cheerleading: Sequins and queens take part.

-As a lot of the sporting communities have been on the tail end of progress in regards to accepting the LGBTQ community, it’s even more important for us to cover all the breakthroughs in gay sports news.
+The world of sports hasn’t always been so supportive of the LGBTQ community, but things are changing, and that’s exactly why it’s more important than ever for Hornet to cover all the latest breakthroughs in gay sports news.

-Take a look at all of the ways that the world of gay sports and the LGBTQ community are coming together.
-From gay athletes to sexy photo ops, everyone in the LGBTQ community can find something to appreciate about the nature of competition.
+Take a look at all the ways the world of sports and the LGBTQ community are coming together.
+Everyone in the LGBTQ community can find something to appreciate about the nature of competition.
 Take a stroll through our favorite gay moments from all things gay sports.